mohd-muzamil/ProcessTransactions_BigData_FraudDetection_LiveDashboard/README.md

 <hr>

 #### Machine Learning
-Also working on building a anamoly detection model to flag risky transactions that can be verified later for fraud.
+Also working on building an anamoly detection model to flag and alert risky transactions that can be verified later for fraud.
 <hr>

 #### Monitoring microservices and logging